Legal SEO is brutally competitive.

 7. Go up funnel: Get more traffic from Google with search-intent focused keywords and content

-Attorneys are hired from referrals and recommendations.
+At the top of the funnel, you’re trying to pull in traffic from questions people are asking in search engines, such as: Attorneys are hired from referrals and recommendations.
 This also means friends and family are searching for attorneys to help their relatives and friends.

 Create content that helps drive those referrals, using top of the funnel content.